zolantris/ValheimMods/src/ValheimRAFT/docs/tutorials/Tutorial_Basics.md

 ### My bed spawn doesn't update when the ship moves

 This is a known issue.
-Rebuild the bed and set your spawn again after each voyage.
+Please use DynamicLocations (built-in with ValheimRAFt) and tag a bed.
+It should sync your spawn to the bed.
+And when you relog it will move you to your bed / vehicle if the vehicle has moved.

 ---